 Ingest

-What does the Import tab do?
+What does the Knowledge Sources page do?

 Drop a file onto the upload zone or click to select one from your filesystem.
 The autonomous memory engine accepts MG containers (up to 512 MB), PDF, DOCX, PPTX, HTML, and TXT files (up to 10 MB each).
 For document files (non-MG), the engine extracts text content, splits it into chunks, and stores the resulting grains.
 For .mg files, the engine imports pre-existing grains directly from the binary container via POST /api/memories/{memory_id}/import-file.